MetaU-projects/FinMind/README.md

 ## Overview

 MentorMe is a dynamic, community-powered web platform designed to connect learners (mentees) with experienced individuals (mentors) for peer-led mentoring sessions.
-The core mission is to democratize access to informal guidance, empower personal growth, and foster meaningful one-on-one learning experiences \-especially for underrepresented communities in tech, education, and career development.
+The core mission is to democratize access to informal guidance, empower personal growth, and foster meaningful one-on-one learning experiences \-especially for communities in tech, education, and career development.

 ## Problem Statement